-Under the supervision of assigned instructors, students will select from a range of personal development, growth, and transformative practices (e.g. meditative/contemplative, art/expressive, interpersonal/psychological, yoga, breathwork, bodywork, cultural expeditions, volunteer/service, combinations of these, etc.) and document their experiences on life domains relevant to Holistic Health.
+Under the supervision of assigned instructors, students will select from a range of personal development, growth, and transformative practices (e.g. meditative/contemplative, art/expressive, interpersonal/psychological, yoga, breathwork, bodywork, canadian pharmacy, cultural expeditions, volunteer/service, combinations of these, etc.) and document their experiences on life domains relevant to Holistic Health.
 The student can choose to undergo these experiences in Holistic Health centers, medical clinics, hospitals, schools, colleges, spas, etc.

 Once the senior project has been completed, the Final Examination may be scheduled.
 The final examination will include written and oral elements.
 The written portion is open book style with selected essay questions requiring creative responses that reach for the higher levels of cognition.
 The student’s answers are expected to draw from the academic competencies of their program with proper referencing of the scholarly literature.
 The oral component of the examination is normally completed by telephone conference or an alternative asynchronous method and is intended to allow detailed investigation of the student’s written responses.